gggeek/db-3v4l/README.md

 ## Alternative commands to stack.sh

+The `stack.sh` command requires a working bash shell interpreter as well as a few, common unix command-line tools.
+In case those are not available on your platform (eg. if you are running DB-3v4l on Windows), or if `stack.sh` fails you can run alternative commands, as detailed here:

     ./bin/stack.sh build => cd docker && touch containers.env.local && docker-compose build
     ./bin/stack.sh start => cd docker && docker-compose up -d
     ./bin/stack.sh shell => docker exec -ti db3v4l_worker su - db3v4l